efealioksuz/CENG-351-Data-Management-and-File-Structures/README.md

-# The programming assignments I have done for the CENG 351 Data Management and File Structures course during the fall semester of 2022-2023
+# The programming assignments I have done for the CENG 351 Data Management and File Structures course during fall 2022.